Bobby Witt Jr. Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.23).
+- The Cubs' 4.23 team ERA ranks 16th among all MLB pitching staffs.

-- The Cubs allow the eighth-fewest home runs in baseball (136 total, 1.1 per game).
+- The Cubs allow the seventh-fewest home runs in baseball (136 total, 1.1 per game).

+- Hendricks gets the start for the Cubs, his 17th of the season.
+He is 4-6 with a 4.19 ERA and 61 strikeouts in 92 1/3 innings pitched.

-- In his last time out on Saturday against the Toronto Blue Jays, the lefty tossed five innings, giving up three earned runs while surrendering six hits.
+- The right-hander last pitched on Wednesday against the Chicago White Sox, when he threw six innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.